karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

     Working Set (MB)                                             575
 ```

-During the test the things that seemed OK were:
+The counter that seemed OK were:
 - The threadpool thread count was small.
 - CPU usage was high but there were a pretty decent number of total requests processed.

-During the test the things that seemed OFF were:
+The counters that seemed OFF were:
 - Allocation rate was quite high.
-- The working set and the GC Heap Size were growing exponentially.
+- The Working Set and the GC Heap Size were growing exponentially and both had a similar size at the end of the test.
-- Gen 2 Size was quite big (461Mb).

-There are some suspicious things here:
 - The fact that the GC Heap Size kept growing during the test means that more and more managed object we're added to the memory.
-- The working set and the GC Heap had quite a similar size at the end of the test.
-- At the end of the test the Gen 2 Size was really big.
+- Gen 2 Size was big.

-Those results indicate that we might have a memory leak.
+Everything indicates that we might have a potential memory leak.

-## 2. Use ``dotnet-gcdump`` and Visual Studio to analyze a memory dump
+## 2. Using _dotnet-gcdump_ and Visual Studio to analyze a GC dump

-> You can use  ``dotnet-dump``  instead of ``dotnet-gcdump`` , take a full dump or a heap dump, open it with Visual Studio, start debugging with the "Debug Managed Memory" option and you'll get the same results that using ``dotnet-gcdump``.
+> You can use  ``dotnet-dump``  instead of ``dotnet-gcdump`` , with ``dotnet-dump`` you will:
+> - Take a Full or a Heap Dump.
+> - Open it with Visual Studio.
+> - Start debugging with the "Debug Managed Memory" option.
+>
+> And you'll come to the same conclusion as if you're using ``dotnet-gcdump``.
 But there is a catch, to use the "Debug Managed Memory" from Visual Studio you need **Visual Studio Enterprise**.

 The ``dotnet-gcdump`` tool collects GC dumps of .NET processes.
 These dumps are useful for several scenarios: